 11. It promotes healthy lactation.
 The only other significant source of lauric acid is human breast milk.
 Research has shown that lactating mothers who consume virgin coconut oil and other coconut products have higher levels of lauric and capric acids in their breast milk.
 This increases its antimicrobial and immune boosting properties, while promoting both brain and bone development in the infant.
 Since the body stores lauric acid in the adipose tissues, consuming coconut during pregnancy may also help to ensure successful lactation.

-Clearly, coconut water and oil is something every pregnant woman should try to incorporate into her lifestyle.
+Clearly, coconut, coconut water, and coconut oil are something every pregnant woman should try to incorporate into her lifestyle.
 Of course, if you are allergic to coconut or latex, you need to avoid it like the plaque.
 I am constantly amazed at the wonders of coconut.